-At December 31, 2015, the Company had issued \$500 million of third-party secured long-term debt bearing interest at a rate based upon LIBOR and maturing in January 2017.
+At December 31, 2016, the Company had issued \$500 million of secured long-term debt to third parties that bear interest at 61 basis points over three-month LIBOR which matures in July 2017.
+The debt is secured by securities received in as collateral.

-The following table is a summary of long-term debt carrying values and the ranges of maturities at December 31, 2015.
+The following table is a summary of long-term debt carrying values including unamortized premiums and discounts, issuance costs, valuation adjustments and fair value adjustments, where applicable by remaining contractual maturity as of December 31, 2016.

-(in millions) Les ss than 1 year to maturity 1-5 years to maturity Greater than 5 years to maturity Total Long-term debt Variable rate notes \$ 2,756 \$ 2,539 \$ 205 \$ 5,500
+(in millions) Unde r 1 year 1 - 5 years After 5 years Total Long-term debt Variable rate notes \$ 2,880 \$ 4,152 \$ 645 \$ 7,677